hapax/hapax.github.io/assets/teaching.md

 We didn't need real analysis or anything fancy, just some pictures and a solid feeling for what the definitions *mean*.

-With the MVT in hand, we can ask real questions about the inverse sine.
+Let's return to inverse sine, and see if we can do better than palette-swapped shrubs.
-For instance, students can show that it always increases the distance between its arguments:
+With the MVT in hand, students can prove it always increases the distance between its arguments:

 $$
 |\sin^{-1}(x) - \sin^{-1}(y)| \geq |x-y|.
 $$

-This is not a palette-swapped shrub, but a nontrivial propety of the function!
+This is an elegant and nontrivial result!

 #### 2.2.
 A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>